DOC-REF: FRC-2026-04-28Rev 04 / 2026

 Vendor-neutral consulting fee benchmarks for organizations planning FedRAMP authorization.
-Every top search result for FedRAMP consulting costs is written by a consulting firm selling their services.
+Every top search result for FedRAMP consulting costs is written by a consulting firm selling its services.
 This page provides independent benchmarks so you can evaluate proposals objectively.
-Updated 11 April 2026.

 Gap Analysis